janefrance/Franqlassic/README.md

 # Franqlassic
-franqlassic is a fashion brand owned by janefrnaces
+franqlassic is a fashion brand owned by janefranaces